 Computing aims to encourage boys to become confident digital learners.

 The curriculum covers digital literacy, computer science and information technology.
 Boys use technology as a tool for learning across the curriculum.
 Through coding, they have the opportunity to develop their computational thinking and problem-solving skills.
 E-safety plays an important role and boys learn how to be safe online.
-There are various opportunities to engage in computing-related competition throughout the year.
-Pupils can attend computing clubs to develop their skills further.
-We have one computing suite which houses 20 desktop machines, Mac Labs both in music and art and banks of laptops and Chromebooks.
+There are various opportunities to engage in computing-related competitions throughout the year and pupils can attend Computing Clubs to develop their skills further.
+We have one computing suite which houses 20 desktop machines, Mac Labs in the Music department, and laptops and Chromebooks for use across the school.

 We loan our pupils iPads for use across the curriculum.
-Boys share an iPad in Years 1- 2 and have 1:1 devices in Years, 3-8.
-All pupils use learning platforms which allow pupils to upload files and access resources both in and outside of the school.
+Boys share iPads in Nursery and Reception, and in Year 1 and Year 2.
+From Year 3 and up boys have a device each.
+All pupils use learning platforms, such as SeeSaw and Showbie, which allow pupils to upload files and access resources both in and outside of the school.

 Personal, Social, Health, Citizenship and Economic Education (PSHCE) encourages pupils to become healthy, independent and responsible members of society.
 The curriculum is structured such that topics are built upon year on year in an age-appropriate manner and is taught through weekly lessons from Years 1 to 8.